Overv/VulkanTutorial/en/03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md

 }
 ```

-The `vkWaitForFences` function takes an array of fences and waits on the CPU
+The `vkWaitForFences` function takes an array of fences and waits on the host
-for either any or all of them to be signaled before returning.
-The `VK_TRUE` we
+for either any or all of the fences to be signaled before returning.
+The
-pass here indicates that we want to wait for all fences, but in the case of a
+`VK_TRUE` we pass here indicates that we want to wait for all fences, but in
-single one it obviously doesn't matter.
+the case of a single one it doesn't matter.
 This function also has a timeout
 parameter that we set to the maximum value of a 64 bit unsigned integer,
-`UINT64_MAX`, thus disabling the timeout.
+`UINT64_MAX`, which effectively disables the timeout.

-We need to manually reset the fence to the unsignaled state by resetting it
+After waiting, we need to manually reset the fence to the unsignaled state with
-with the `vkResetFences` call:
+the `vkResetFences` call:
 ```c++
     vkResetFences(device, 1, &inFlightFence);
 ```

-However there is a problem with our current waiting setup.
-Because fences are
-created unsignaled by default, the first call to `vkWaitForFences` happens
-before we have had a chance to do anything which might signal the fence,
-meaning we would wait forever!

-Thankfully the API has solution to this problem.
-When we create the fence, we
+Before we can proceed, there is a slight hiccup in our design.
+On the first
+frame we call `drawFrame()`, which immediately waits on `inFlightFence` to
+be signaled. `inFlightFence` is only signaled after a frame has finished
+rendering, yet since this is the first frame, there are no previous frames in
+which to signal the fence!
+Thus `vkWaitForFences()` blocks indefinitely,
+waiting on something which will never happen.

+Of the many solutions to this dilemma, there is a clever workaround built into
-will create it starting in the signaled state.
-This way, the wait on the first
+the API.
+Create the fence in the signaled state, so that the first call to
-frame will immediately return because the fence is in a signalled state.
-To do
+`vkWaitForFences()` returns immediately since the fence is already signaled.

-this, we add a `VK_FENCE_CREATE_SIGNALED_BIT` flag to the `VkFenceCreateInfo`:
+To do this, we add the `VK_FENCE_CREATE_SIGNALED_BIT` flag to the `VkFenceCreateInfo`:

 ```c++
 void createSyncObjects() {